rpng/xsens_standalone/ReadMe.md

 ## Configuration

 One can configure the IMU using a series of strings.
 This information can also be found in the bottom of the `mtdevice.py` file.
+One can then call `mtdevice.get_output_config(args)` to get the config file, and then finally configure the IMU by calling `SetOutputConfiguration()`.

 ```